earthcube/hydrography.org/pages/hydrography90m/hydrography90m_layers.md

 For each computed layer is reported:
 * a figure sample
 * the layer file name with an asterisk which stands for the tile ID.
-The layer file name is an hyperlink that bring to the sub-directory [download page](https://public.igb-berlin.de/index.php/s/agciopgzXjWswF4)
+The layer file name is a hyperlink that leads to the sub-directory [download page](https://public.igb-berlin.de/index.php/s/agciopgzXjWswF4)
 * the visualization [webgis link](https://geo.igb-berlin.de/maps/351/view)

 ---